celo-org/react-celo/readme.md

 #### Last connected account

 use-contractkit will remember a users last connected address.
-This is a quality of life improvement that means when a user refreshes their page, nothing in the UI should change other than buttons being grayed out.
+You should always use this address even if the user has no `kit.defaultAccount` property set.
+This is a quality of life improvement that ensure than when a user refreshes their page, nothing in the UI should change other than potentially buttons being grayed out.

-To access the last connected or current account always access the account via the following method, not via `kit.defaultAccount`.

 ```javascript
 import { useContractKit } from 'use-contractkit';